rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And the hand of the people of Israel pressed harder and harder against Jabin the king of Canaan, until they destroyed Jabin king of Canaan. ^0424

-Then sang Deborah and Barak the son of Abinoam on that day : ^0501
+Then sang Deborah and Barak the son of Abinoam on that day: ^0501

-That the leaders took the lead in Israel, that the people offered themselves willingly, bless the Lord! ^0502
+That the leaders took the lead in Israel, that the people offered themselves willingly, bless the LORD! ^0502

-Hear, O kings; give ear, O princes; to the Lord I will sing; I will make melody to the Lord, the God of Israel. ^0503
+Hear, O kings; give ear, O princes; to the LORD I will sing; I will make melody to the LORD, the God of Israel. ^0503

-Lord, when you went out from Seir, when you marched from the region of Edom, the earth trembled and the heavens dropped, yes, the clouds dropped water. ^0504
+LORD, when you went out from Seir, when you marched from the region of Edom, the earth trembled and the heavens dropped, yes, the clouds dropped water. ^0504

-The mountains quaked before the Lord, even Sinai before the Lord, the God of Israel. ^0505
+The mountains quaked before the LORD, even Sinai before the LORD, the God of Israel. ^0505

 In the days of Shamgar, son of Anath, in the days of Jael, the highways were abandoned, and travelers kept to the byways. ^0506